sudarshansiitkgp/sudarshansiitkgp.github.io/_publications/publications.md

   [Link](https://doi.org/10.48550/arXiv.2402.04035)

 - **A new lower bound for multi-color discrepancy with applications to fair division**
-  with 		Ioannis Caragiannis and Kasper Green Larsen. *under submission*.
+  with 		Ioannis Caragiannis and Kasper Green Larsen. *SAGT* 2025.
   [Link](https://doi.org/10.48550/arXiv.2502.10516)

 - **Simple and Optimal Sublinear Algorithms for Mean Estimation**
   with 		Beatrice Bertolotti, Matteo Russo, and Chris Schwiegelshohn. *under submission*.
   [Link](https://arxiv.org/abs/2406.05254)

+- **Existence and Computation of Fair Allocations under Constraints**
+  with 		Siddharth Barman and Ioannis Caragiannis. *under submission*.

 <!-- Add more entries similarly -->